cscart/docs/en/cscart_addons/addons/vendor_business_hours/index.rst

 Installing the add-on
 =====================

-    Install the Vendor Business Hours add-on on the add-ons list page (Add-ons → Manage add-ons).
+    Install the Vendor Schedule add-on on the add-ons list page (Add-ons → Manage add-ons).
 Click the + button in the top right corner, select an archive and click Upload & install.
 You can now find the installed add-on in the list of installed add-ons, just make sure it is set to Active.

 =====================
 Setting up the add-on
 =====================

-    Here are available settings of the Vendor Business Hours add-on.
+    Here are available settings of the Vendor Schedule add-on.

     .. fancybox:: img/Vendor_business_hours_001.png
-        :alt: Vendor Business Hours add-on
+        :alt: Vendor Schedule add-on

     * **Number of previous months**—Specify the number of previous months to display in the calendar.

     * **Number of following months**—Specify the number of following months to display in the calendar.

     .. fancybox:: img/Vendor_business_hours_003.png
-        :alt: calendar of the Vendor Business Hours add-on
+        :alt: calendar of the Vendor Schedule add-on

     * **Notify admin**—If selected, an email notification will be sent to the admin when a vendor is leaving for vacation.